juanbrny/amqstreams-serviceregistry-poc/README.md

 In our example, both the Registry and the Kafka cluster used for storage, will share the same namespace so we won't have to deal with external access routes.

-Once the cluster is ready:

- - Install AMQ-Streams operator
- - Install Service Registry operator
+The Kafka cluster shoud be deployed using AMQ-Streams operator and the Service Registry using the Service Registry operator

 ## Kafka cluster configuration
 Use the values provided only as reference, they do work for a testing scenario but may not fit others.
 The number of brokers, zookeeper nodes, partitions per topics, ... should be reviewed if a more robuts deployment is needed.